 Late-night snacking; Alcohol; Canned food; Fast foods; Very Large meals; Soft drinks; and Fried foods.

-Try smaller more regular servings; Stop eating a couple of hours before bed; Have more liquid during the day; Try eating a Mediterranean diet (see recipes), and Consider a weight loss diet (check your weight).
+Try smaller more regular servings; Stop eating a couple of hours before bed; Have more liquid during the day; Try eating a Mediterranean diet, consider smaller meals, and a weight loss diet if needed.